gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 Creating a Popup Login
 =============================
-This tutorial details how to create a custom widget that will utilize RokBox to present a modal popup box that will be triggered by a link/button on the frontend.
-For this tutorial we will be making a login widget popup.
+This tutorial details how to create a custom widget that will utilize RokBox to present a modal popup box triggered by a link/button on the frontend.
+For this tutorial, we will be making a login widget popup.

 ![](assets/popup-login.jpg)

->> NOTE: The login popup functionality requires the [RokBox Plugin][rokbox-download] to be installed on your site.
+>> NOTE: The login popup functionality requires that the [RokBox Plugin][rokbox-download] be installed on your site.
 Before beginning, please ensure that you have downloaded and installed the [latest version of RokBox][rokbox-download].

 Step 1: Creating the Custom Widget
 ----------------------------------
-The login form used in our site will be contained in a new file that we will create named `loginform.php`.
-This is a custom widget that we create for this example and drop into the theme's `widgets/` directory.
+The login form used in our site will be contained in a new file that named `loginform.php`.
+This is a custom widget created for this example and dropped into the theme's `widgets/` directory.
 Create this new php file with the following code:

 ~~~ .php
 <?php